alexeden/rpi-led-matrix/README.md

 $ npm install --save rpi-led-matrix
 ```

-> **Note** If you're installing the package on a non-Linux (and therefore non-Raspberry Pi) machine, you'll get warnings from `node-gyp` that the compilation of the addon module is being skipped.
+> **Note** If you're installing the package on a machine that isn't a Raspberry Pi, you'll get warnings from `node-gyp` that the compilation of the addon module is being skipped.
 This is to be expected.
 The warnings will disappear when the package is installed on an actual Raspberry Pi.

 Usage: